imertgul/remote_media_player/README.md

 # Remote Media Player

 Remote Media Player that can be controlled over the network.
+Electron app displays the media.
+You can communicate with API as shown below or use Test UI that will be run automatically.

 Project includes three directory.

  - src
 	 - node.js app that runs the API's, Electron app and Test UI for control the media